PAPDR/Website/src/markdown/education.md

 I am Junior studying computer science.
 Currently my academic interests are in Artifial Intelligence, studying the basics to learn more about Machine Learning.
 However, in my spare time I am working on game development working on Unity and Godot projects.
-My initial interest in Computer Science comes from wanting to know
+My initial interest in Computer Science comes from wanting to know how video games are made, and I have since progressed to focusing on a combination of software used in games and development and applications of intellgent systems.